Ben-Ackerman/SpotifyAnalyzer/docs/README.md

 * Micro-Service architectures

 because of this goal when considering system design I tried to maximize my exposure to those technologies.
-In practice for the expected small audiance this would be a poor design.
-The system would probably be better served by a small monolithic application.
+In practice for the expected small audience the system would probably be better served by a small modular monolithic application.

 ## Setting up the developement environment and running services
 Developement dependences -